Blind Sensorium | Il paradosso dell'Antropocene

 An exhibition by Armin Linke in collaboration with Giulia Bruno and Giuseppe Ielasi

-From the first steam engine patented by James Watt to the treaties designed to combat global warming, the last three hundred years of climate history have been marked by a single significant force: the human race.
+From James Watt's first patented steam engine to the treaties to combat global warming, the last three hundred years of climate history have seen a single major player: the human race.

-'Blind Sensorium', created by the photographer and filmmaker Armin Linke, explores what the Nobel Prize winner Paul Cruzen defines as the 'Anthropocene', the geological era in which human beings have caused the geographical and climate changes that have shaped our planet, for better and for worse.
+"Blind Sensorium", is a survey conducted by photographer and filmmaker Armin Linke on what Nobel prize winner Paul Cruzen called "the anthropocene", the geological era in which man becomes the creator of geographical and climatic changes that have shaped our planet, for better or for worse.

-Photographs, documents, interviews and films will feature, as well as fieldwork, in Matera and throughout Basilicata.
-This project focuses on continuity, from the early primitive settlers who lived in the shadow of the Sassi to the latest scientific discoveries and the action we need to take to protect our planet in the future.
+Photographs, documents, interviews and projections will alternate with field research, also conducted in Matera and throughout Basilicata.
+A journey that starts from the first primitive settlements, in the shadow of the Sassi, to arrive at the latest scientific discoveries and steps that we will be called upon to take to protect our planet.

 Polo Museale della Basilicata